Critical Update on the Proposed MMSEZ-Kinetic Resources Ferrochrome Smelter—Our Formal Objections Submitted

 Timeline of Key Events

-• 9 Dec 2024: Initial Scoping Report objections submitted
+9 Dec 2024: Initial Scoping Report comments and objections submitted by All Rise Attorneys on behalf of Living Limpopo and CALS

-• 19 May 2025: Letter served on Minister DFFE about jurisdictional conflict
+19 May 2025: Letter served on the Minister of Environment concerning jurisdictional conflict

 Next Steps—Your Involvement Needed